bsauk/GPU_LSQ/README.md

 permalink: /
 ---

-Placeholder page for the final project information later.
+# Placeholder page for final project later.

+# Please use the links above to access the project Proposal and Checkpoint reports above.